Quickstart

 n_contours=12,

-optimal=True, # overlay current best-probable optimum
+optimal=True, # overlay current optimal solution

 suggest=5, # overlay top-N suggestions